nuxt-themes/docus/docs/content/en/index.md

 ---
-title: Getting Started
+title: Introduction
-category: Docs Theme
+category: Getting Started
 subtitle: 'Create a beautiful documentation like this website in seconds ✨'
 description: 'Create your documentation with @nuxt/content docs theme in seconds!'
 position: 1